ikhoury/www.issakhoury.me/index.md

 ## Experience

+### ThoughtWorks / Amsterdam, the Netherlands - May 2022 - Present

+ThoughtWorks is a leading technology consultancy that has recently expanded to the Netherlands.
+I have joined the growing team as a Solution Architect to help design and develop modern and effective solutions in order to help our clients achieve their digital transformation and data driven goals.

-### Anchormen / Amsterdam, the Netherlands - January 2020 - Present
+### Anchormen / Amsterdam, the Netherlands - January 2020 - August 2022

 Anchormen is a data-driven company which delivers services in consultancy, training and support in Machine Learning, Data Science, and Artificial Intelligence.